fvanroie/openHASP-docs/docs/installation/esp32.md

 === "Web Browser :material-google-chrome: :material-microsoft-edge:"
     <div id="flasher">
-        This web browser can install openHASP directly onto your device:
+        The web browser can install openHASP directly onto your device:
         <ol>
             <li>Plug in your ESP32 to a USB port.</li>
             <li id="coms">Click "Install Firmware" and select the correct COM port. <a onclick="showSerialHelp()">No device found?</a>